mathiasweidinger/website_source/content/research.md

 ### Work in Progress

-- Weathering Food Price Shocks: Pass-throughs, Drivers, and Fiscal Policy Strategies (with Fulvia Marotta and Jasper Verschuur)
+- Mitigating the Impact of Global Food Price Shocks: Pass-throughs and Fiscal Policy Strategies for Climate Vulnerable Countries (with Fulvia Marotta and Jasper Verschuur)

 - Measuring Social Effects of Deforestation Exposure (with Stafford Nichols and Stephan Dietrich)